fabianmoor/Cat-Alarm/readme.md

 If the sensor is inactive, the buzzers and LED are turned off, and no data is sent to Ubidots.
 ### Monitoring

-For monitoring, I used Ubidots to visualize the data.
+For monitoring, I used Ubidots to visualize the data via HTTP requests.
+I chose Ubidots cause I'm pretty familair with HTTP requests from building scrapers in python.
+Worked a lot with flask api's, so Ubidots felt the most natural to me.
 The system sends activation events in the form of a value of 1 to the variable.
 This allows me to track how many times the alarm has been triggered and how often the cat attempts to use the shower.

 In order to truly understand how to visualize the data, I added a graph that contains